Traditions and Symbols

 Inspired by da Vinci’s iconic Vitruvian Man, the figure at the center of the gonfalon suggests the school’s focus on the study of and benefit to human health, both the collective whole and individuals, encompassing and engaging both mind and body.
 The yin-yang symbol underlies the human figure to emphasize the school’s foundation in balanced, holistic health, while the background field’s hexagonal tessellation is based on depictions of molecular structures that symbolize the foundation of life.
 The school’s motto is derived from ancient Roman poet Juvenal’s Latin verse, “Mens sana in corpore sano,” which translates to “A sound mind in a sound body.”

-ROWAN-VIRTUA GRADUATE SCHOOL OF BIOMEDICAL SCIENCES
+ROWAN-VIRTUA SCHOOL OF TRANSLATIONAL BIOMEDICAL ENGINEERING & SCIENCES